openstax/napkin-notes/phil/s010-demo-script.md

 - Student dashboard for "This week" HW that has all questions answered should:
   - not have feedback link yet
   - still be clickable (to change answers)
+- Learning Guide SVG assets need to be in CSS.
+See https://github.com/openstax/tutor-js/pull/151#discussion_r29336508

 # Corresponding bits from https://www.pivotaltracker.com/epic/show/1704862